opeious/Pokemon3DStoUnity/README.md

 To do:
 -
 - Expose Material animations for custom shaders
-- Flame shader
 - AssetBundles/Addressable build sizeoptimizations

 Updating: